ovh/docs/pages/web_cloud/web_cloud_databases/configure-database-server/guide.en-sg.md

 #### Log access

-To access the logs for your Web Cloud Databases solution, please refer to our guide on "[Web Cloud Databases - How to retrieve logs](/pages/web_cloud/web_cloud_databases/retrieve-logs)".
+To access the logs for your Web Cloud Databases solution, please refer to our guide "[Web Cloud Databases - How to retrieve logs](/pages/web_cloud/web_cloud_databases/retrieve-logs)".

 #### Monitoring the RAM used